Face Mask Pattern (FREE) – How to Make Diy Mouth Mask

 Still not sure you can sew this?

-Watch my new video with the easiest to sew face mask below.
-It is as easy as it can get .
-If you can sew a straight stitch, you can make it!
+Then make our surgical style masks below.
+They are the easiest to sew face masks – as easy as it can get.
+If you can sew a straight stitch, you can make them!

 Face Mask FAQ